 We aspire to create more institutional memberships such as the University of California partnership, that enables faculty and students from all 10 UC campuses to publish free of charge in JMIRx (subject of reimbursement of US$1000 by UC for each article peer-reviewed and published in a JMIRx journal).

-We call this product "Plan P".
-Subscribing to Plan P allows an institution to signal to faculty and students that a publication as preprint with rapid peer-review is encouraged and fully covered.
+We call this subscribe-to-peer-review product "Plan P".
+Subscribing to Plan P ("Subscribe to Open Science") allows an institution to signal to faculty and students that a publication as preprint with rapid peer-review is encouraged and fully covered.
+If you are interested in this model, please contact your acquisition librarian and ask them to consider a Plan P partnership with JMIRx.

 At a cost of only $1000 per article, publishing in JMIRx is cheaper than any other known Article Processing Charge (APC) of hybrid or legacy publishers.
 We can also deliver final copyedited/typeset papers to institutional repositories.